Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 • Taxi or Rideshare

-A quick taxi or rideshare from the airport or hotel to the cruise terminal is recommended for those, not within walking distance of the terminal.
-It’s best to get on the taxi line at the airport or have a hotel porter hail a taxi for you.
+A quick taxi or rideshare from the airport or hotel to the cruise terminal is recommended for those who are not within walking distance of the terminal.
+It’s best to get in line for a taxi at the airport or have a hotel porter hail one for you.
 You can also book an Uber or Lyft.

 • Hotel Shuttle Service